Genealogy and Family History

 The arrival of Mennonites in Canada goes back to the late 1770s.
 The Swiss Mennonites left Pennsylvania and crossed the Niagara River to settle in Canada.
 During that same time period, about 2,000 Pennsylvania Dutch, as they became known, left the United States to settle in Canada.
 Free land and avoiding military service in the American Revolution were motivating factors to head north to Canada.

 In 1807, Benjamin Eby founded Ebytown (now Kitchener) in Waterloo County.
-In the late 1800s, 18,000 Dutch Mennonites fled Russia to seek refuge in North America and a large wave of Mennonites from Ukraine were the first settlers to arrive in the new province of Manitoba in 1870.
+In the late 1800s, 18,000 Dutch Mennonites fled Russia to seek refuge in North America.
+A large wave of Mennonites from Ukraine were the first settlers to arrive in the new province of Manitoba in 1870.
 Within the next decade, more than 7,000 settled the regions of the East Reserve and West Reserve.

 Today, almost 200,000 Mennonites call Canada home.
 In 2010, the largest urban concentration of Mennonites was located in Winnipeg (20,000) making it one of the largest Mennonite cities in the world.
 Elsewhere in Canada, the cities of Kitchener, Waterloo, Vancouver and Saskatoon are home to many Mennonites.